oscarpedrero/BloodyMerchant/README.md

 2. Launch the server to create the config file; all configurations can be done in real-time in-game.

 ## Commands

+### Important note:
+The system is not in real time, that is, first we create the merchant, we add products to it and we spawn.

+If at any time we add or remove any product from the merchant we must kill it and spawn again!

 ```ansi
 .merchant list
 ```